LongNguyen206/Yellow_Mellow_Coder/README.md

 # Yellow Mellow Coder
-A coding bootcamp simulation game made in Ruby, runs in command line
+Idle simulator of the bootcamp student's life.
+Game made in Ruby, runs in command line

 Instructions:
 1. Clone the repo to your machine